kievDevOps/BMI-Calculator/README.md

 ## About the project

-Despite being a simple coded project, every information was thoroughly analysed and checked with the World Health Organization data.
-Thank you for reading it to the end and take care of your health! :heart:
+Despite being a simple coded project, every information was thoroughly analysed and checked with the World Health Organization data. <br /> Thank you for reading it to the end and take care of your health! :heart: